ObjFW/ObjFW/README.md

 <h1 id="commercial-use">Commercial use</h1>

-  If for whatever reason neither the terms of the QPL nor those of the GPL work for you, a proprietary license for ObjFW including support is available upon request.
+  If for whatever reason the terms of GNU Lesser General Public License version 3.0 don't work for you, a proprietary license for ObjFW including support is available upon request.
 Just write a mail to js@nil.im and we can find a reasonable solution for both parties.